 Only ophthalmologists are permitted to do LASIK.
 Ask your eye healthcare provider

 or optometrist for a referral to an ophthalmologist who does LASIK.
 Ask for a referral

 from an ophthalmologist who does not do refractive surgery.
 You can also visit the

 American Academy of Ophthalmology's website, which offers a list of its members who do LASIK.
-Ninety-five percent of all ophthalmologists
+About 95% of all ophthalmologists

 are AAO members.
 Ask your surgeon the following questions: